Annette Bening: 1986–1999: Initial work, breakthrough and rise to prominence

-1990s

-She made her breakout role in The Grifters (1990), in which she was nominated for the Academy Award for Best Supporting Actress.
+Bening achieved her breakthrough with her performance as con artist Myra Langtry in the neo-noir crime thriller The Grifters (1990), for which she earned her first nominations for the Academy Award for Best Supporting Actress and the BAFTA Award for Best Actress in a Supporting Role.
 In 1991, she portrayed Virginia Hill in Barry Levinson's biopic Bugsy, alongside Warren Beatty.
+For Bugsy, she received her first nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
 Bening co-starred with Harrison Ford in Regarding Henry.
 In 1994, Bening and Beatty starred together again, in Love Affair.
-In 1995, Bening played a leading role in The American President, with Michael Douglas, a role she followed with Tim Burton's sci-fi spoof Mars Attacks!
+In 1995, Bening played a leading role as an environmental lobbyist in The American President with Michael Douglas, a role she followed with Tim Burton's sci-fi spoof Mars Attacks!
 (1996), and The Siege (1998), a thriller with Denzel Washington and Bruce Willis.

-She starred in Sam Mendes' directorial debut film American Beauty (1999).
-The film won five Academy Awards, including for Best Picture.
-For her performance as the materialistic wife Carolyn Burnham, she was nominated for an Academy Award for Best Actress and won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
-Bening starred in other films, including In Dreams (1999) and What Planet Are You From?
-(2000).
+Bening garnered acclaim for her starring role in Sam Mendes' directorial debut film, American Beauty (1999).
+She starred opposite Kevin Spacey in the dark comedy-drama about a man suffering a mid-life crisis in 90s American suburbia.
+The film won five Academy Awards, including Best Picture.
+For her performance as Carolyn Burnham, a materialistic wife engaging in an affair, Bening won the BAFTA Award for Best Actress in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, in addition to her first nomination for the Academy Award for Best Actress and her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.

 In 1999, Bening returned to the stage for the first time in 10 years playing the title role in Hedda Gabler at the Geffen Playhouse in Los Angeles.
 The Los Angeles Times praised her performance saying "Bening uses her vocal instrument to fine effect, without throwing it around...
 In the movies you don't always hear what Bening can do with that voice, especially when she's playing virtuous, "sensible" types...
 But Ibsen's antiheroine—thwarted sensualist, a woman wrestling with her inner troll, belle of a ball that never comes—is neither virtuous nor sensible.
 She's no easy-to-read villain, either, nor a mere vindictive brat, though plenty of actresses have reduced her thus.
 Bening lays into the venomous sarcasm mighty heavily, but she's cagey enough to avoid reductive extremes."